 In this context, root and branch changes are required in the refining industry: it has to adapt refining facilities to propose clean products, address mobility needs and contribute to the energy transition, in an economic and sustainable manner.

-In order to address these challenges in an uncertain context, the refining industry is seeking to optimize its investments; it will also have to speed up the transformation of its industrial facilities, using tools and software solutions stemming from the digital revolution.
+To lead this transformation in an uncertain context - also marked, in the short and medium terms, by the economic impacts of the Covid-19 pandemic -, the sector is seeking to optimize its investments; it also has to speed up the process of converting its sites using the tools and software solutions of the digital revolution..